Writers’ Guidelines

 Images

 We encourage the use of images, graphs/charts, and figures to illustrate key points.
-All images must also be provided as separate files with a minimum resolution of 300 dpi.
+All images must also be provided as separate files.

 Within your article file, please include: